 How to make a roof-top container garden

-- The first step is to choose a right place in the roof or make the roof suitable for gardening.
+- The first step is to choose the right place on the roof or make the roof suitable for gardening.
 You must find a place where your plants will get a lot of light.
 It is always good to cover the roof with green-nets.
-This will give your plans ample shade so that the saplings do not get wilted in the sun light.
+This will give your plans ample shade so that the saplings do not get wilted in the sunlight.

 - The second step is to grow saplings in a plastic tray.
 You can buy the plastic seed tray online or from any agricultural store near your house.
 Mix the soil with the compost and sow the seeds in the tray.

 - The third step is to choose the right containers.
 Your containers should be large enough for your plants to take root.
-The weight of the container is specifically important, if you are concerned about the weight that your rooftop can support.
+The weight of the container is specifically important if you are concerned about the weight that your rooftop can support.
 And again, remember that containers will become even heavier when you water them.
-Materials such as clay, terra cotta and cement are usually avoided these days precisely because of the reason that they are quite heavy.
+Materials such as clay, terracotta and cement are usually avoided these days precisely because of the reason that they are quite heavy.
 Plastic pots and the newer synthetic containers are light for the purpose.
-However if your rooftop garden pretty is windy, you will have to go for a heavier container.
-Once you decide on your containers, make ample number of tiny holes at the bottom of the containers so that water can seep in.
+However, if your rooftop garden pretty is windy, you will have to go for a heavier container.
+Once you decide on your containers, make an ample number of tiny holes at the bottom of the containers so that water can seep in.

 1/ 2 cup alfalfa meal for nitrogen, phosphorous, and potassium.